 PCBONLINE offers free complete PCBA samples and functional tests to PCB assemblies for orders with an amount at or above $5,000.
 Sign up and get $100 coupons for online purchases now.

-From the above, we can conclude that thermal aging is a stimulation test to test the PCBA or end-products resistance to heat and humidity.
-It is a must test for the PCBA that requires high quality.
+From the above, we can conclude that thermal aging is a stimulation test to test the PCBA or end-product resistance to heat and humidity.
+It is a must-test for the PCBA that requires high quality.
 If you want to have high-quality PCBA manufactured, choose PCBONLINE as your one-stop PCB manufacturer.